-Duerksen et al.(14) evaluated the knowledge level, and approaches of Canadian nurses concerning nutritional problems of inpatients .
-In their study, they indicated that nurses failed to evaluate nutritional state of the patients adequately, and effectively which was attributed to inadequate number of auxillary personnel, time restraints, and missing documents .
+Duerksen et al.(14) evaluated the knowledge level, and approaches of Canadian nurses concerning nutritional problems of inpatients.
+In their study, they indicated that nurses failed to evaluate the nutritional state of the patients adequately and effectively which was attributed to inadequate number of auxiliary personnel, time restraints, and missing documents.

 Indicating references at the end of the text

 At the end of the text, references should be written double-spaced on a separate paper.
 Titles of the journals should be abbreviated in accordance with the citation index which includes the journal that published the article (ie: Index Medicus, Medline, Pubmed, Web of Science, TR Dizin, etc.), and if available, DOI numbers should be absolutely added.
 For abbreviations of the titles of the journals, please see the list of journals published by NLM on the website (http://bit.ly/2lJkey3).
 If the title of the journal is not contained in these lists, it should be written in full.
 If Vancouver format is employed in the website you used for references , then copy-pasting of the reference in your reference list is recommended.
 References indicated in the text should be written in compliance with the below-mentioned sample statements:

 If the number of authors are less than or equal to 6, then all authors are indicated..

 Campbell MR, Fisher J, Anderson L, Kreppel E. Implementation of early exercise and progressive mobility: Steps to success.
 Crit Care Nurse.
 2015;35(1):82-8. doi: 10.4037/ccn2015701.